-- The Friends of Michel Society in Alberta has been seeking reinstatement.
-See Friends of Michel Society, Home; and Chris Stewart, "Feds say reinstating Michel Band not possible under Indian Act," APTN National News, 21 August 2019. - House of Commons, Standing Committee on Aboriginal Affairs and Northern Development, Evidence, 27 April 2010; and House of Commons, Standing Committee on Aboriginal Affairs and Northern Development, Minutes of Proceedings, 27 April 2010. - 57.
-House of Commons, Debates, 22 November 2010. - 58.
-Senate, Standing Senate Committee on Aboriginal Peoples, Make it stop!
-Ending the remaining discrimination in Indian registration, Seventh report, June 2022, recommendation 7. - "Motion for Authorization to Institute a Class Action and to Obtain the Status of Representative," Sarrazin v.
-The Attorney General of Canada, 1 March 2012. - 60.
+The Friends of Michel Society in Alberta has been seeking reinstatement, see Friends of Michel Society, Home; and Chris Stewart, "Feds say reinstating Michel Band not possible under Indian Act," APTN National News, 21 August 2019.

+- See House of Commons, Standing Committee on Aboriginal Affairs and Northern Development, Evidence and Minutes of Proceedings, 27 April 2010. - 60.
+House of Commons, Debates, 22 November 2010. - 61.
+See Senate, Standing Senate Committee on Indigenous Peoples, Make it Stop!
+Ending the Remaining Discrimination in Indian Registration, Seventh Report, June 2022, recommendation 7. - "Motion for Authorization to Institute a Class Action and to Obtain the Status of Representative," Sarrazin v.
+The Attorney General of Canada, 1 March 2012. - 63.
 Sarrazin v.
 The Attorney General of Canada is reportedly scheduled to be heard in December 2023.
 See Isaac Phan Nay, "They fought for decades to be recognized as Indigenous.
-Now they want to take the federal government to court," Canada's National Observer, 8 February 2023. - 61.
-See Merchant Law Group LLP, To any person in Canada whose grandmother lost her Indian status by marrying a non-Indian, Notice of authorization. - Government of Canada, Bill C-38: An Act to amend the Indian Act (New Registration Entitlements) Charter Statement, 31 January 2023. - 63.
-Patty Hajdu, Minister of Indigenous Services, Government Response to the Seventh Report of the Standing Senate Committee on Indigenous Peoples entitled "Make it stop!
-Ending the remaining discrimination in Indian registration", 23 February 2023. - 64.
+Now they want to take the federal government to court," Canada's National Observer, 8 February 2023. - 64.
+See Merchant Law Group LLP, To any person in Canada whose grandmother lost her Indian status by marrying a non-Indian, Notice of Authorization. - 65.
+Government of Canada, An Act to amend the Indian Act (New Registration Entitlements): Charter Statement C-38, 31 January 2023. - 66.
 Mackin v.
 New Brunswick (Minister of Finance); Rice v.
-New Brunswick, 2002 SCC 13. - 65.
-Patty Hajdu, Minister of Indigenous Services, Government Response to the Seventh Report of the Standing Senate Committee on Indigenous Peoples entitled "Make it stop!
-Ending the remaining discrimination in Indian registration", 23 February 2023.
+New Brunswick, 2002 SCC 13. - 67.
+Patty Hajdu, Minister of Indigenous Services, Government Response to the Seventh Report of the Standing Committee on Indigenous Peoples, entitled, "Make it Stop!
+Ending the remaining discrimination in Indian registration", tabled on 23 February 2023.